MGitHubL/Data4TGC/README.md

 This is an early version of our dataset, and we will be updating it with more information as we go along.

+The paper is "Deep Temporal Graph Clustering (ICLR 2024)", which can be find in: https://arxiv.org/abs/2305.10738v3

 If you have any questions, please contact me: mengliuedu@163.com

 ## Download datasets